EvgenyMuryshkin/Quokka.RISCV.CS2CPP/README.md

 Result of the test is `hardware.v` in `Intermediate\HardwareSource` folder.
 This file is self contained, has application binary embedded into memory init section.

 *NOTE!
-There is 512 bytes limit on applicatiion, so there is a good change that you would not be able to run anything except blinker on current version :) But you can change that in `TranslateSourceFiles` method ny simply increasing size of `firmware` memory block*
+There is 512 bytes limit on applicatiion, so there is a good change that you would not be able to run anything except blinker on current version :) But you can change that in `TranslateSourceFiles` method by simply increasing size of `firmware` memory block*

 Hardware output was built using default diagnostics template and has bunch of signal on top module.